jayalcock/Garmin-Connect-Data-Downloader/README.md

 # Garmin Connect Data Downloader

 This project allows you to automatically download your health and fitness data from Garmin Connect and save it as CSV files.
+It now includes OpenAI integration for analyzing your workout data.

 ## Project Structure